crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 <td>

 #### Inability to learn from the past
-* Reduced demand of cars right after the oil crisis.
-Back to ever-increasing demand after two years and today spread of SUVs
+After the oil crisis, demand of cars plummeted.
+After a few years, it bounced back and cars got even bigger (e.g. SUVs).

 </td>
 <td>🏗</td>